 During the Japan-North Korea Intergovernmental Consultations held in May 2014, North Korea agreed to conduct a comprehensive and full-scale probe into all the abducted Japanese citizens and resolve the abductions issue and other issues with Japan.
 The GoJ will continue to do everything in its power to realize the return of all the abductees.

 Q4.
 How many Japanese people were abducted by North Korea?

 17 are identified by the GoJ as victims of abduction by North Korea.
 Of those, five have returned to Japan, but 12 abductees still have not returned home.
-In addition, it has also been revealed that two Korean domicile infants were abducted from Japan.
+In addition, it has also been revealed that two young Korean domicile children were abducted from Japan.